 The Six Areas of Concern

-Each die loosely contains one of six areas of concern: Boon, Challenge, Action, Time, Race, and Luck.
+Each die loosely contains one each of six areas of concern: Boon, Challenge, Action, Time, Race, and Luck.
 This equals four runes of each area.

 In a Reading